Koi... Mil Gaya: Plot

-Space Scientist Dr. Sanjay Mehra has created a Supercomputer from which he sends variations of the syllable Om into space, hoping to attract extraterrestrial life.
-When he receives a response, his colleagues ridicules him.
-While driving to home, an alien spacecraft appears overhead soon after responding to his signals on his computer.
-Distracted, he gets into a car accident that kills him in car explosion and injures his pregnant wife, Sonia and their son, Rohit, is born with a developmental disability.
-Sonia learns that surgery is the only cure, for Rohit's disability, but it could paralyze or kill him.
+Scientist Dr. Sanjay Mehra has created a supercomputer from which he sends variations of the syllable om into space, hoping to attract extraterrestrial life.
+When he receives a response, his colleagues ridicule him.
+While driving home, an alien spacecraft appears overhead shortly after responding to his signals through the computer.
+Distracted, he is involved in a car accident that kills him in an explosion and injures his pregnant wife, Sonia.
+As a result, their son Rohit is born with a developmental disability.
+Sonia learns that surgery is the only cure for Rohit's disability, but it could paralyse or kill him.
 Not wanting to lose her son, she raises him in Kasauli.

-Years later, a now grown up Rohit is still a schoolboy, due to his disability and has found friends in six children.
-A young woman, Nisha, arrives and is initially insensitive to Rohit, because of his childish practical jokes against her and also due to her being unaware about his mental condition.
-Her friend Raj, who also happens to be Rohit's former classmate and his gang attack Rohit and break his kick scooter; Sonia chides them for assaulting Rohit, saying that he did not intentionally make fun of her and reveals about Rohit's condition to Nisha.
-Realizing her mistakes, Nisha gifts Rohit a bicycle and introduces him to her parents, who are sympathetic to him.
-Rohit and Nisha (now friends) find Sanjay's old computer, and Rohit inadvertently summons the aliens.
-The aliens leave hastily, accidentally leaving a group member behind.
-Rohit, Nisha, his group, and Sonia befriend the alien, naming him Jadoo and discovers his psychokinetic abilities.
+Years later, a grown-up Rohit is still in school due to his disability, but has found companionship among six children.
+A young woman, Nisha, arrives and is initially insensitive towards Rohit because of the childish practical jokes he plays on her, as well as her ignorance of his mental condition.
+Her friend Raj, who also happens to be Rohit's former classmate, attacks Rohit with his gang, resulting in them breaking his kick scooter.
+Sonia scolds them for assaulting Rohit, explaining that he did not intentionally make fun of Nisha, and reveals Rohit's condition to her.
+Realising her mistake, Nisha gifts Rohit a bicycle and introduces him to her parents, who are sympathetic towards him.
+Rohit and Nisha, now friends, discover Sanjay's old computer, and Rohit inadvertently summons the aliens.
+The aliens leave hastily, accidentally leaving one of their group behind.
+Rohit, Nisha, their group of friends, and Sonia befriend the alien, naming him Jadoo, and discover his psychokinetic abilities.